 Local authorities may detain them, and they might spend the night in a local jail.

-Where You Can Typically Find An Amtrak Cafe Car
+Where You Can Typically Find an Amtrak Cafe Car

-The location of an Amtrak Cafe Car is standardized due to the different trainsets used across the country.
+The location of an Amtrak café car is standardized due to the different train sets used across the country.
 This section comes from my experience, so use it as a general guide.

 Regional Trains

-The bi-level Amtrak California trains have a cafe on the upper level.
+The bi-level Amtrak California trains have a café on the upper level.

 Long-distance train

-On the Empire Builder, the cafe is in a different location.
-The cafe car is on the Portland section of the train, and when both trains are together, the cafe car separates the coach cars of each section.
+The Empire Builder’s café is in a different location.
+The café car is in the Portland section of the train, and when both trains are together, the café car separates the coach cars of each section.
+If you are in the Seattle section, you will not have a cafe car between Seattle, WA, and Spokane, WA.

-On Superliner Long-Distance Trains (aka two-level trains), Amtrak “hides” the cafe on the lower level of the observation car and often is between the coach cars and dining cars.
-The City of New Orleans, Texas Eagle, and Capitol Limited have the cafe on the coach class side of the dining car.
+On Superliner Long-Distance Trains (also known as two-level trains), Amtrak “hides” the cafe on the lower level of the observation car, which is often between the coach cars and dining cars.

-Amtrak Cafe Car wrap-up & FAQs
+Amtrak Café Car Wrap-Up & FAQs

 I hope this post helps you plan for your next Amtrak adventure!